 The Pension Scheme Trustee is required to carry out an actuarial valuation every 3 years, The actuarial valuation of the Scheme was performed by the Scheme Actuary for the Pension Scheme Trustees as at 31 March 2021.
 This valuation revealed a funding shortfall of £12.1 million.
 In respect of the deficit in the Scheme as at 31 March 2021, the Trust has agreed to pay £569,554 per annum payable monthly from 1 March 2022 until 30 June 2022, then £804,000 per annum payable in equal monthly instalments for a period of 16 years 2 months from 1 July 2022.
 The contribution will increase at 2.7%pa at each 1 July with the first increase due on 1 July 2022.
-The Trust therefore expects to pay £807,618 to the Scheme during the accounting year beginning 1 September 2022.
+The Trust therefore expects to pay £829,423 to the Scheme during the accounting year beginning 1 September 2023.
+All expenses and liabilities in relation to the scheme are included within unrestricted funds of the Trust.